Approximate Gram-Matrix Interpolation for Wideband Massive MU-MIMO Systems: Numerical Results

 \subsection{Error-rate Performance}

 We now compare the error-rate performance of the proposed Gram-matrix computation schemes.
 We simulate the bit-error rate (BER) for a MU-MIMO-OFDM system for a different number of base-points~$\bpset$ and for perfect as well as imperfect CSI.
 We also investigate the impact of a more realistic channel model.
 For all results, we simulate three different numbers of base-points $\bpset=L/4$, $\bpset=2L-1$, and $\bpset=4L$, and select equally-spaced base points.
 Figures~\ref{fig:bitA} and \ref{fig:bitB} show BER simulation results for an i.i.d.\ Rayleigh fading scenario with perfect and imperfect CSI, respectively.
 Figure~\ref{fig:bitC} shows BER simulation results for the QuaDRiGa channel model\footnote{We simulate a square antenna array with a non-line-of-sight scenario with a $2$\,GHz carrier frequency, $20$\,MHz bandwidth, and $200$\,m distance between BS antenna and the users.
-Our algorithms assume $L=144$ but the true delay spread is slightly smaller.} with imperfect CSI~\cite{JRBT2014}.
+Our algorithms assume $L=144$ but the true delay spread is slightly smaller.} with imperfect CSI~\cite{JRBT2014}. \revisiontwo{We note that QuaDRiGa channel model includes a path-loss model for each user.}

 Figure~\ref{fig:bitA} shows that exact interpolation for $\bpset\geq 2L-1$ base points provides identical results as the BF method (up to machine precision) for a system with perfect CSI.
 For $\bpset=L/4$ base points, the proposed \zeroth and \first order interpolation exhibit an error floor; this performance loss can be mitigated substantially by increasing the number of base points to $\bpset=2L-1$.
 By setting $\bpset=4L < 0.5 \activeset $, the both the \zeroth and \first order interpolation methods exhibit virtually no BER performance loss.